-Houston Forklift Accident Lawyer
+Houston Forklift Accident Lawyers

 Forklifts are commonly used in many industries and there are more than 1 million forklifts in operation in the United States, according to the National Institute of Standards and Technology.
 Due to factors such as overloading, driver error, improper maintenance, and incorrect loading, forklift accidents account for a significant portion of workplace injuries and fatalities each year.